redhat-openstack/website/source/uncategorized/tuskar-ui.html.md

 ### Development installation

-If you wish to create a development installation of the Tuskar-UI, install as described above first.
+If you wish to create a development installation of the Tuskar-UI, install as described in the [Quick Install instructions](https://openstack.redhat.com/Tuskar-UI#Quick_Install) first.

 Next, turn off the running instance of the Tuskar UI:

        sudo service httpd stop

-Now you can follow [these instructions](http://tuskar-ui.readthedocs.org/en/latest/install.html).
+Now you can follow the [development instance installation instructions](http://tuskar-ui.readthedocs.org/en/latest/install.html).

 ### Additional overcloud configuration